 When I left the abortion industry in 2009, I knew that my calling was to work with current and former abortion clinic workers.
 Honestly, I know the deception of the abortion industry very well.
 I started working at Planned Parenthood in 2001 and progressed to the position of Health Center Director.
 In the last year of my employment, many things began to disturb me…the increase in our clinic’s abortion quota, our new desire to expand late term abortion services and in the end watching a 13 week old child in the womb struggle for his life during an abortion procedure.
 I started this ministry because I realized that there must be many people like me; people who want to leave the industry but feel alone.
 We never want a lack of money or fear of acceptance to be a reason that someone stays in the abortion industry.
 We often say that women deserve better than abortion…we believe clinic workers deserve better, too.
 I graduated from my university with an undergraduate degree in psychology and a graduate degree in counseling.
 The most important thing to know is that I believe in forgiveness, mercy, and redemption.
 No one is beyond the amazing power of Christ and His love.
-I currently live in in Oregon with my husband and four children.

 I became involved in the pro-life movement over 8 years when I started working for the Vitae Foundation.
 Since graduating MSU in 2004 with a Bachelor’s Degree in Public Relations I have worked in the non-profit world.
 I decided I wanted to help save lives and came to work for the pro-life media group Vitae in 2007.
 I met Abby in 2009 and was instantly drawn to her courage in leaving the abortion industry.
 When she started her ministry to help others and ultimately help end abortion, I had to be a part of this great cause.
 I was born and raised on a farm in Missouri and I know that value of hard work and dedication and will bring that to ATTWN every day.
 I was married on June 6, 2015 and am a wife to an amazing husband and stepmother to an amazing 13 year old daughter.
 My husband and I cannot wait to bring more children into this world.